-This model is equipped with an engine overheat warning system.

-If the engine starts to overheat, the warning light, the indicator for the water temperature symbol, and "W.TEMP" display begin to blink, the buzzer sounds, and the engine speed will be limited to about 3,000 r/min.

-When this occurs, check for water discharge at the cooling water pilot outlet.
-If there is no discharge of water, reduce the engine speed and beach the watercraft, and then check the intake grate and impeller for clogging.
+The model has an overheat warning device.
+If the engine starts to overheat, the warning light, indicator and "W.TEMP" on the meter begin to blink and the buzzer sounds intermittently.
+If this happens, reduce the engine speed and return to beach at low speed.
+If there is no water discharge at the cooling water pilot outlet while the engine is running, check the jet intake and impeller for clogging.